wangyian-me/wangyian-me.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About me
-I am currently a fourth-year undergraduate student at Peking University, School of Electronics Engineering and Computer Science.
+I am currently a first-year PhD student in computer science at the University of Massachusetts Amherst, advised by [Prof. Chuang Gan](https://people.csail.mit.edu/ganchuang/).
-My research interest mainly lies in Robotics, Computer Vision and Machine Learning.
-It’s mainly about robot manipulation: to learn versatile skills and generalization ability through novel representations or novel algorithms.
-Targeted application might include domestic robots or other autonomous manipulation tasks.
-Supervised by [Prof. Hao Dong](https://zsdonghao.github.io/), I worked as an undergraduate member in [Center on Frontiers of Computing Studies (CFCS)](https://cfcs.pku.edu.cn/english/), and I have been lucky to work with [Prof. Hao Dong](https://zsdonghao.github.io/), [Prof. Leonidas J. Guibas](https://geometry.stanford.edu/member/guibas/), [Dr. Kaichun Mo](https://www.cs.stanford.edu/~kaichun), [Dr. Jie Fu](https://bigaidream.github.io/) and [Dr. Qingnan Fan](https://fqnchina.github.io/).
+My primary research focus centers around Robotics and Embodied AI, with a particular emphasis on robot skill acquisition.
+My work primarily revolves around equipping robots with the capability to acquire versatile skills and improve their generalization abilities.
+The practical applications of my research span across various domains, including domestic robots and autonomous manipulation tasks.
+Previous to my graduate study, I obtained my bachelor degree in Peking University when I worked as an undergraduate member in [Center on Frontiers of Computing Studies (CFCS)](https://cfcs.pku.edu.cn/english/), under the guidance of [Prof. Hao Dong](https://zsdonghao.github.io/).

 # 🔥 News
-- *Autumn 2022*: &nbsp;Looking for a PhD position in 2023 fall.
-- *Autumn 2022*: &nbsp;🎉🎉 Our paper AdaAfford gets accepted to ECCV 2022.
+- *Sep 2023*: &nbsp; Welcome to our CoRL Workshop: (TGR)[https://generalist-robots.github.io/]
+- *Sep 2023*: &nbsp; First-year Phd in Umass

 # 📝 Publications